 This post gave a general overview of the potential benefits of swap-based ETFs and how they work.
 Of course, all investments also have potential risks.
 Swap-based ETFs have some specific risks which we will explore in the next post.

 How those risks and benefits fit into your individual situation will vary.

 After these two general anatomy posts, I will spend some more time with swap-based ETFs in The Sim Lab to run some scenarios illustrating the potential benefits and what the consequences of some of the risks could look like in practical terms.
 Since Commander Spock was all booked up, I made an excel-based Portfolio Tax and Asset Allocation Calculator to help us out.
-The second tab in the calculator can be used for comparing swap-based ETFs to matched traditional ETFs for whatever province, income level, or account type that you want.
+The second tab in the calculator can be used for comparing swap-based ETFs to matched traditional ETFs.
+It is adjustable for province, income level, or account type for the tax drag calculations.
 It will only run on desktops – tablets and phones aren’t up to the task.

 Yep.
 I make even Spock look pretty non-nerdy.

 Disclosure: I hold HXDM as part of my portfolio.
 I have no other relationship with Horizon or National Bank.

 Hey LD!
 The outcome of total return seems simple but the process is not.
 I have been looking into these products lately, great timing.

 One thing that seems to stand out is that years down the road if one accumulates a large unrealized capital gain and had to pay up because of govt changes or an increased cap gains inclusion rate, after paying taxes there would likely be less money to have invested than if you had chosen a traditional etf and weren’t forced to realize the gains.
 In the end what’s compromised is the flexibility to spread taxes around in a preferential way.